 Kyle Quigley left us 6 days before his 31st birthday.
 He was taken way too early, and no one was ready for it.
 How could you be?
 That being said, I truly find solace in the fact that he lived his life to the fullest.
 He did things on his own terms and didn’t let anyone hold him back.
 I don’t imagine that he left this earth with many regrets or “what ifs”.
 One example: he got overwhelmed with life in Pennsylvania, so he got in his car and went on a 3 month road trip, because… Why not?

-Here’s one of the last text messages that I have from Kyle.
+Here’s one of the last text messages that I received from Kyle.
 Out of the blue, he sent me this old photo that I’d never seen before.
 It’s of me being woken up by having salsa and moisturizer dumped all over me.
 Thanks Kyle.

 Needless to say, 2015 was a really tough year for many of us.
 I’ve never dealt with a loss of this magnitude in my life, and I suppose that nothing could have prepared me for it.